Siddhi2321/Random-Password-Generator/README.md

-To run the file you can download the file and run pass.java in VS code
+To run the file you can download the folder and run pass.java in VS code